Turkish ship carrying Afghan migrants towed to Greek port | DW | 31.10.2021

 The Athens News Agency reported that the government in Athens, along with the European Commission, had contacted Turkish authorities to ask them to take back the vessel, but with no response.

-Greek Merchant Marine minister Giannis Plakiotakis said Saturday that the ship set sail "obviously with the knowledge of the Turkish coastguard" and that Ankara had "once again failed to comply with its responsibilities towards the European Union."
+Greek Merchant Marine Minister Giannis Plakiotakis said Saturday that the ship set sail "obviously with the knowledge of the Turkish coast guard" and that Ankara had "once again failed to comply with its responsibilities toward the European Union."

 At the height of the European migrant crisis in 2016, Turkey signed a deal with the EU to sharply reduce the flow of migrants through its territory to EU countries in return for billions of euros in financial aid.